Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Edmondson Park has 26 operational public transport stops offering a mix of train and bus services.
-These stops are served by 40 distinct routes that facilitate a total of 4,405 weekly passenger trips.
-The park's transport accessibility is deemed good, with residents on average being situated 295 meters from the nearest stop.
+Edmondson Park has 26 operational public transport stops.
+These comprise a mix of train and bus services.
+There are 40 individual routes servicing these stops, which collectively facilitate 4,405 weekly passenger trips.

 Frequently Asked Questions - Transport